 Fine for athletic students and those who need no educational support.
 Those who struggle are treated with punitive not supportive measures.
 The teachers are by and large caring and competent.
 The administration and counseling staff are unresponsive.
 My guess?
 Good scores achieved by making life so miserable for the struggling student and family that they choose to go elsewhere.

 Arapahoe High School is a public high school in Centennial.
-2,152 students go to Arapahoe High School and identify mostly as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+2,152 children attend Arapahoe High School and identify as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
 7% of the 2,152 students here are paying reduced lunch prices.
 The student to teacher ratio at Arapahoe High School is 21:1.
 Rock Solid High School is one of the nearest high schools.

 - Ceramics sculpture

 - Cross country

 - Ultimate Frisbee

 - Water polo

 |Students eligible for free or reduced-price lunch program||7%||21%|